 There are many types of licenses and certifications that graphic designers can get.
 In most cases, these certifications are awarded by software product vendors.
-If a graphic designer demonstrates competence over the use of such a program, they can be provided with an award showing that they possess a competitive advantage.
+If graphic designer demonstrates competence in the use of such a program, they can be provided with an award showing that they possess a competitive advantage.
 This is crucial, more so to clients who wish the designers to use a particular product the most.

 Character and personality traits

-According to the Holland Code framework, graphic designers have a keen interest in the persuading and creating areas.
+According to the Holland Code framework, graphic designers have a keen interest in persuading and creating areas.
 The creating areas show that the person’s key focus is on being original and imaginative.
 Such people are best placed to work with artistic media.

-On the other hand, those with a persuading interest area indicate a key focus with motivating, influencing, and eventually selling to others.
+On the other hand, those with a persuading interest area indicate a key focus on motivating, influencing, and eventually selling to others.
 You can also find your calling by taking a quick career test to measure your interests.